 Do you find modern smartphones clunky, overly large, too cumbersome to carry around and use?
 Do you look back on the times when handsets could easily fit into the pockets of the skinniest of jeans, and didn't require advanced finger gymnastics to operate?
 What do you know, Apple seems to have been doing the same, as it has just announced a brand new 4" smartphone – the iPhone SE.
 In case you're wondering, the SE stands for 'Special Edition'.
 Fair enough.

-iPhone SE is its super-compact, 4" display.
+In what might be seen as a shocking contrast to today's trends of increasingly massive smartphone displays, the key selling point of the Apple iPhone SE is its super-compact, 4" display.
 To put things into perspective, the regular iPhone 6s has a significantly bigger, 4.7" display, and the still-larger iPhone 6s Plus comes with a 5.5" screen.
 Of course, the small panel means the iPhone SE itself is extremely pocketable by today's standards: the handset is basically the same shape and size as the 2013 iPhone 5s.

 As a matter of fact, the SE looks almost identical to the iPhone 5s, with the only visual difference being the smoother frame edges, which were sharper and shinier in the 5s.
 Hopefully, this would make the iPhone SE feel a bit softer in the hand, compared to its predecessor.
 Aside from the tweaked edges, Apple has also added the new rose gold color option.
 The compact, 4" iPhone SE looks stunningly elegant in pretty much all of its color variants, and especially gentle in gold and rose gold.